Bright-04/terraform-atlantis-workshop/readme.md

 ### How It Works

-The compliance validation system uses **native Terraform validation blocks** to enforce:
+The compliance validation system uses **native Terraform validation blocks** as the primary validation mechanism to enforce:

+**Note**: While OPA (Open Policy Agent) `.rego` policy files are included for reference and future integration, the current implementation primarily uses Terraform's native `lifecycle.precondition` blocks for real-time validation during the `terraform plan` phase.

 1. **Instance Type Restrictions**